Paris, City of Love

 Even the Tsar of Russia, during the Paris World Fair of 1867, only granted a quick visit to the various pavilions for the benefit of a dinner at the Café Anglais, a performance of The Grand Duchess of Gerolstein at the Théâtre des Variétés and two visits to the Mabille ball.

 READ MORE: Why is Paris always a good idea?
-Our love letter to Paris.
+My love letter to Paris.

-The city, with its wide avenues, elegant buildings, and lovely parks, became a muse for many national and international artists.
+Why is Paris known as the City of Love today?
+Why is Paris so romantic?
+Thanks to its history, wide avenues, elegant buildings, and lovely parks, Paris became a muse for many national and international artists.
 Therefore, all the romanticism and inspiration were somewhat shown in their works.